-i) Permanent Ownership Financing for Low-Income Households
+i.
+Permanent Ownership Financing for Low-Income Households

-- 1. Qualified Households earning 50% or less AMFI based on household size may obtain Mortgage Financing from TDHCA to purchase a foreclosed single-family home or residential property.
+- 1. Households earning 50% or less AMI may obtain mortgage financing from TDHCA to purchase a foreclosed single-family home or residential property.
 Mortgage loans will be fully-amortized over 30 years with a zero percent (0%) interest rate.
 Fully amortizing scheduled repayment will be as set forth in loan documents executed at loan closing.
 Closing costs may be financed, up to 100% of the combined loan to value.
-Qualified households may combine NSP1-PI permanent financing with homebuyer assistance from NSP1, NSP-R, NSP1-PI or other sources. - 2.
+Households may combine NSP1-PI permanent financing with homebuyer assistance from NSP1, NSP-R, NSP1-PI or other sources. - 2.
 A minimum investment of no less than \$500 will be required from all homebuyers receiving financing assistance through the Texas NSP1-PI.
-Qualified households participating in an approved self-help housing program may be allowed to substitute "sweat equity" for the investment requirement. - 3.
+Households participating in an approved self-help housing program may be allowed to substitute "sweat equity" for the investment requirement. - 3.
 All homebuyers accessing NSP1-PI permanent financing will be required to meet Texas NSP Homebuyer Financing Guidelines. - 4.
-All properties assisted with NSP1-PI funds must meet Uniform Physical Condition Standards.
+All homebuyer properties assisted with NSP1-PI funds must meet Housing Quality Standards. - 5.
+All NSP1-PI assisted ownership units must pass inspection by a licensed Texas Real Estate Commission (TREC) inspector prior to occupation.

-ii) Down payment Assistance for Low, Moderate and Middle Income Households
+ii.
+Down Payment Assistance for Low, Moderate and Middle Income

+Households

-- 1. Households with income levels less than 120% of the AMFI based on household size will be eligible to access Texas NSP1-PI funds for down payment assistance, reasonable closing costs, principal reductions, and gap financing. - 2.
+- 1. Households with income levels less than 120% of the AMI will be eligible to access Texas NSP1-PI funds for down payment assistance, reasonable closing costs, principal reductions, and gap financing. - 2.
 Assistance of up to \$30,000 will be available to assist in qualifying for private mortgage financing.
-Homebuyer Assistance will be in the form of a 2nd or 3rd position lien, zero percent (0%) interest, deferred-payment forgivable loan, with the principal reducing every year that the homebuyers' occupy the home.
+Homebuyer Assistance will be in the form of a 2nd or 3nd position lien, zero percent (0%) interest, deferred-payment forgivable loan, with the principal reducing every year that the homebuyers' occupy the home.
 A minimum investment of no less than \$500 will be required from all homebuyers receiving permanent financing assistance through the Texas NSP1-PI.
-Qualified households participating in an approved self-help housing program may be allowed to substitute "sweat equity" for the down payment requirement. - 3.
+Households participating in an approved self-help housing program may be allowed to substitute "sweat equity" for the down payment requirement. - 3.
 The full amount of an NSP1-PI Land Bank loan maybe provided to an eligible homebuyer as Homebuyer Assistance, under the same terms and conditions as described above.
 The amount of Homebuyer Assistance will be the lesser of the Land Bank loan on the property or \$30,000. - 4.
-All properties assisted with NSP1-PI funds must meet Uniform Physical Condition Standards.

-iii) Affordability Period: The Texas NSP1-PI has adopted the federal program standards for continued affordability at 24 CFR 92.254, as a minimum.
+All homebuyer properties assisted with NSP1-PI funds must meet Housing Quality Standards. - 5.
+All NSP1-PI assisted ownership units must pass inspection by a licensed Texas Real Estate Commission (TREC) inspector prior to occupation. - iii.
+Affordability Period: The Texas NSP1-PI has adopted the federal program standards for continued affordability at 24 CFR 92.254, as a minimum.
 The ability of TDHCA to enforce this requirement for the full affordability period will be secured with a recapture provision in the loan documents in form and substance satisfactory to TDHCA and its counsel.